http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 research and development began in 2008 after the space at

-of people, and they are very smart at what they do.
-This has
+team of people, and they are very smart at what they do.
+This

-allowed us to have such a rapid turnaround time," Sancoff said.
+has allowed us to have such a rapid turnaround time," Sancoff

-and former U.S. Sen. John E. Sununu of New Hampshire.
-Sancoff said
+admirals and former U.S. Sen. John E. Sununu of New Hampshire.

-construction of the Ghost was enhanced by the work of many
+Sancoff said construction of the Ghost was enhanced by the work

-regional machine shops, and he believes the Seacoast region should
+of many regional machine shops, and he believes the Seacoast

-become the site for manufacture of the Ghost and other
+region should become the site for manufacture of the Ghost and

 In fact, the company has begun to add its engineering and